glueon233/FlyingToBlackHole/README.md

 # FlyingToBlackHole
-Its a simple flippy bird but showing someone flying to blackhole.Have fun
+Its a simple flippy bird but showing someone flying to blackhole.Have fun!!!